borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

 ```

 Yes.
 That's it.
 You totally configured an application that can draw onto screen,
 play audio and listen for user input.
-Let's confirm it works:
+Let's confirm it works.
+Evaluate in REPL:

 ```common-lisp
 (gamekit:start 'hello-gamekit)